RafinRahman/pediatric-sepsis-poc-prediction/README.md

 If you use this code, please cite the manuscript:

 ```
-Rahman MR. Predicting Poor Clinical Outcome in Children with Suspected Sepsis in a
+Rahman MR, Khan AT, Rose JI.
+Predicting Poor Clinical Outcome in Children with
-Low-Resource Setting Using Point-of-Care Features: Model Development and Evaluation
+Suspected Sepsis in a Low-Resource Setting Using Point-of-Care Features: Model
-on a Ugandan LMIC Cohort.
+Development and Evaluation on a Ugandan Cohort.
 Submitted for publication, 2026.
-ideSHi, Dhaka, Bangladesh.
 Contact: mrahman@ideshi.org
 ```

 Please also cite the original dataset: